 Here's what's in the House foreign aid bills

+In a rare occurrence, Democrats also stepped in Thursday night to help the majority party advance the bills out of the rules committee.

+Three Republicans voted against the rule in committee — Reps.
+Ralph Norman of South Carolina, Thomas Massie of Kentucky, and Chip Roy of Texas.
-House Speaker Mike Johnson announced plans earlier this week tosplit up key components of foreign aidinto distinct funding bills for Israel, Taiwan and Ukraine.

-The plans caused pushback from members within his own party, who pointed to promises Johnson had made to not move forward with a Ukraine aid bill without a measure to strengthen security along the U.S.-Southern border.
+House Speaker Mike Johnson's proposal earlier this week to split up foreign aid into separate billscaused pushback from members within his own party, who pointed to promises Johnson had made not to move forward with a Ukraine aid bill without a measure to strengthen security along the U.S. southern border.

 The foreign aid bills are similar to a $95 billion package that passed in the Senate in February.